 Educational Background

-Country School Age Subjects studied
+Country School Age started Subjects studied

-started

 1. Mathematics

 2. Science

 3. Own language.
 Please specify:

 4. Another language.
 Please specify:

 5. Religious Education

 6. Performing Arts

 7. Technology

 8. History

 9. Geography

 10. Physical Education

 11. Other.
 Please specify:

 What assessment grades do teachers use in your ow n country? e. g.
 10 = best 1 = worst

 How well did you do at scho ool in your country?
-Plea se circle:

-Above average Average e Below average
+Plea se circle: Above average Average e Below average Did you have to repeat any school years in your own country?

-Above average Average below average

 Did you have to repeat any school years in your own country?

-Do you have a computer wi th internet access at hom no2

 Do you have a computer with internet access at home?
+Do you have a computer with internet access at home?
 Are you confident on a computer?
 Did you learn English in your country?
 For how long did you study English?

-Did you miss school for a long period of time for any reason?
-If you did, what were the reasons?

-Did you illiss school for a lo ing period of tille for any reason: II yo u diu, what were the reasons?

-Likes / Dislikes and Hobbies / Interests:
+Did you miss school for a lo ng period of time for any reason?
+If vo u did, what were the reasons?
+Bid you miss seneon for a lo ing period of time for any reason.
+II yo a dia, what were the reasons.
+Likes / Dislikes and Hobbies / Interests: What subject do you enjoy tne most?
+What subjects do you find h nard? , , , , , , , , , , , , , , , , , , , , •

-,,

-What subject do you enjoy the most?

-What subjects do you find hard?

-What subjects do you find hard?